microsoft/WebTemplateStudio/templates/Web/Projects/FlaskDefault/README_postaction.md

 ├── backend/ - Backend App
 //{[{
+│ ├── scripts/ - scripts to publish
-├── backend/ - Flask server that provides API routes and serves frontend │ ├── constants.py - Defines the constants for the endpoints and port │ └── server.py - Configures Port and HTTP Server and provides API routes
+│ ├── constants.py - Defines the constants for the endpoints and port
+│ └── server.py - Configures Port and HTTP Server and provides API routes
 //}]}